wjanssens/flexid-java/README.md

   (44-48 bits for between 1115 and 17851 years with negative values)
   * The HashIds algorithm doesn't work with negative values, which needs to be considered when deciding how many bits to assign to time since many languages only has unsigned integers.
-* sequence should be 4-12 bits, for between 16 and 4096 ids/ms/partition
+* sequence should be 4-12 bits, for between 16 and 4096 ids/ms
-* partition should be 4-12 bits, for between 16 and 4096 partitions
+* shard should be 4-12 bits, for between 16 and 4096 shards
+* constant should be 0-8 bits, for between 0 and 256 other partition types
-* the most common configurations are 47/8/8 and 45/10/8 but you should evaluate your longevity and scalability requirements and set the values accordingly.
+* the most common configurations are 47/8/8/0, 45/10/8/0, and 45/6/6/6 but you should evaluate your longevity and scalability requirements and set the values accordingly.
-* There is no minimum number of bits for sequence or partition, so you could set them to 0 but this is not recommended, even in a single node system, as it would not allow for any future expansion.
+* There is no minimum number of bits for sequence, shard, or constant, so you could set them to 0 but this is not recommended, even in a single node system, as it would not allow for any future expansion.
 * It may be desirable to use 4 bits, 8 bits, or 12 bits for sequence and partition as that will result in IDs that allow you to directly read the input values.